A Temporary Food Stall Licence is required by any food business that wishes to run a food stall, stand or booth at a temporary location or venue.

 If you are already licenced as a food manufacturer or a change to home based, the approvals process for a temporary stall food business licence can be smooth sailing, providing you follow the right steps.

-Working with Food Agent Australia ensures you will be 100% compliant and ensures all boxes are ticked.
-Our proven food licencing process includes the following steps:
+Working with Food Agent Australia ensures your temporary food stall business will be 100% compliant and ensures all boxes are ticked.
+Our proven food licensing process includes the following steps:

 • 1.
 Project and Licence Scoping